flojdek/me-disruptor-fun/README.md

 - No allocations (like obviously no 'clone' etc. no 'new' on the hot path).
 Zero GC ideally.
 Otherwise makes little sense.
 - Did not have time to really add tests although this should have a TON of unit tests.
 Again - quick one.
 - Ideally spinning strategies or at least yield...
 I mean... there's ton of optimisations to be made :)
+- No benchmarks etc. because that makes little point at this time but can discuss.

 Again just a bit more than basic example how to use it.